Mallorca to Ibiza 7 Day Crewed Motor Yacht Itinerary

 Day 3: Cabrera National Park to Puerto Adriano

 Having seen what nature has to offer, your third day in the Balearics is your day of luxury.
-Your destination of choice is Puerto Adriano, a marina to the southwest of Palma, where exquisite restaurants, designer boutiques and various musical and cinematic events are located.
-You could start the day by making use of the water sports on offer aboard your yacht, such as exploring the shallow coastline with the snorkeling gear, kayaks and paddle boards.
+The next destination is Puerto Adriano, a marina to the southwest of Palma, where exquisite restaurants, designer boutiques and various musical and cinematic events are located.
+You could start the day by making use of the water sports on offer aboard your yacht, such as exploring the shallow coastline with the snorkelling gear, kayaks and paddle boards.
 For those seeking an adrenaline rush, hop on a Seabob and watch the stunning scenery of Mallorca’s mountains whiz past.
-With 11 fine restaurants at Puerto Adriano, you’ll be spoiled for choice as to where to spend your evening after your day of retail therapy.
+With 11 fine restaurants at Puerto Adriano, you’ll be spoilt for choice as to where to spend your evening after your day of retail therapy.
+If you prefer, relax on your yacht whilst the crew prepares a delectable meal for you and your guests!

 It’s Ibiza time!
 Your first stop on the island that never sleeps is Cala Xarraca, yet another piece of utopian coastline.
 Not only are there some rocky, jagged cliffs in the vicinity that provide some striking photo opportunities, but the still, transparent waters are another great spot for paddle boarding.
 A real highlight of Cala Xarraca is its natural mud bath, ideal for some mid-week relaxation.
-The rejuvenating bath sooths your skin and is said to have healing properties for your whole body and mind.
-After your stress free afternoon at the mud baths, the Cala Xarraca restaurant, ran by the same family for over thirty years, is a magnificently traditional option for an evening meal.
+The rejuvenating bath soothes your skin and is said to have healing properties for your whole body and mind.
+After your stress-free afternoon at the mud baths, the Cala Xarraca restaurant - run by the same family for over thirty years - is a magnificently traditional option for an evening meal.
 Spend the evening at anchor and soak up the Ibiza vibe.

 The cruise from Cala Xarraca to Es Porroig is a fantastic opportunity to take a go-pro, get back on the water skis and feel the refreshing breeze cool you off from the Mediterranean sun.
-Cruise past the infamous Sant Antoni, Cornillera Islands and Es Vedra on your way to Es Porroig.
-Head to Es Xarcu for a typical Seafood lunch or the renowned Blue Marlin Ibiza beach club.
-Spend the afternoon and evening at anchor, soaking up the summer rays onboard your luxury motor yacht.
+Stop at the stunning Cala Bonita restaurant for a delightful lunch and dip in the pristine ocean.
+You will feel you have the whole bay to yourself!
+Arriving at Es Porrig, spend the late afternoon and evening at anchor, soaking up the summer rays onboard your luxury motor yacht.

 Spend the morning discovering the best beaches on offer before sampling some of the finest beach clubs in the Mediterranean.
 If you're looking for the Club 55 St Tropez of Ibiza, Juan y Andrea’s is your answer.
-The seafood is impeccable, with fantastic lobster and traditional paella dishes on offer, not to mention the best Spanish wine.
+The seafood is impeccable, with fantastic lobster and traditional paella dishes on offer, not to mention the best Spanish sangria and refreshing homemade cocktails.
 The view at Juan y Andrea’s matches the culinary delights as green countryside, white sandy beaches and brilliantly blue seas surround it.
 After lunch in this wonderful location, head back to your yacht for a final afternoon of watersports, sunbathing and a glass of something refreshing.
-That evening, ask your chef to recreate something special you discovered on your trip as you cap off your week in luxury.
+Dine on board your yacht or at one of the many little restaurants in the Old Town before settling in for your final night.